dials/dials/doc/sphinx/documentation/tutorials/multi_crystal_analysis.rst

 to get an MTZ file as fast as possible.
 This is a terrible way to integrate data usually!::

-  dials.integrate refined_experiments.json indexed.pickle profile_fitting=False prediction.dmin=3 prediction.dmax=8
+  dials.integrate refined_experiments.json indexed.pickle profile_fitting=False prediction.dmin=8.0 prediction.dmax=8.1

-The :samp:`profile_fitting=False` option ensures we only do summation integration, no profile fitting, while the :samp:`prediction.dmin=3` and :samp:`prediction.dmax=8` options only integrate data between 3 and 8 Angstroms.
+The :samp:`profile_fitting=False` option ensures we only do summation integration, no profile fitting, while the :samp:`prediction.dmin=8.0` and :samp:`prediction.dmax=8.1` options only integrate data between 8.0 and 8.1 Angstroms.
+As a result very few reflections will be integrated.
+The MTZ file here is just being used as a carrier of the cell information into blend.
+By restricting the resolution range this way we are making it obvious that the content of the file is useless for any other purpose.

 .. warning::